hamilton/svelte-immer-example/README.md

 This explanation assumes knowledge of Redux & Svelte, and in fact replicates some of the functionality in Redux.
 Why?
 Because I use Redux in my React apps and wanted an excuse to understand some parts of it better.
+I also think that the path to being good at this kind of frontend UX work (especially in the data world) is to learn patterns from everywhere and use them where you can.
 Let's take a look.

 ## Svelte Writables + Immer's `produce`